mohdmuiz11/Bagel-Simulator/README.md

 For the project's proposal report, please refer to [this document](https://docs.google.com/document/d/1agE4f3HnGTHvrfYDOT275bGPY4eOzRmY/edit?usp=sharing&ouid=102531622528573220978&rtpof=true&sd=true).

 ### Contributors:
 These are the developers who are responsible to develop this project.
-Note that the history commits are different as everyone contributes equally as we develop this project in our physical meeting room, developed using @doctorsquare-pog and @AdamQusyairi accounts.
+Note that the history commits are different as everyone contributes equally as we develop this project in our physical meeting room, developed using @doctorsquare-pog and @adxmque accounts.
 | GitHub Handle | Name | Role |
 | --- | --- | --- |
 | @doctorsquare-pog | Imran Haqeem | Leader and Asset Finder |